-Personally we felt that Porto is a very relaxing city to walk around.
-If you were here purely to tick Porto off the list, the city could be visited in just one day.
-There are quite a few famous churches and cathedrals in the city.
-However we personally felt the mass amount of abandoned buildings close to the old city center was what was truly unique.
+Porto is a very relaxing city to walk around.
+If you are here to tick Porto off your travel list, the city could be visited in just one day.
+There are quite a few famous Port cellars, churches and cathedrals in the city, however, the considerable amount of abandoned buildings in the city centre is what makes this city truly unique.

-What began to catch our attention as we began to wonder about in this city was the amount of abandoned houses we saw.
-We soon realized that these abandoned houses were everywhere!
-Most of them were found in the city center.
-This really caught us by surprise as we thought the second largest city in Portugal would be bustling and wealthy.
-It shouldn’t be full of empty houses left in shambles.
+We didn’t know about these abandon buildings before we arrived here but we became extremely obsessed to know what has caused so many buildings to be abandoned in the city.
+These abandoned houses were everywhere and many of them were around the city centre where we would consider as prime real estate.
+We thought the second largest city in Portugal would be bustling and prosperous.
+Instead, we found it to be full of empty houses left in shambles.
 The government and tourism industry of Portugal had painted a picture of Porto quite differently to the one we actually saw.
-We really enjoyed the city and there were heaps of other beautiful touristy spots to see and walk around.
-However we were more excited to introduce a different side of Porto that we didn’t know about until we visited!
+There are definitely beautiful parts of Porto that are worthy of mention, but I just want to focus on this different side of Porto that we didn’t know about until we visited!

-Although our Airbnb was quite nice and refurbished, the accommodation was located next to a huge abandoned mansion.
-Since our building was slightly elevated, we could look straight into the abandoned block.
-There were over-grown grass and the iron fences were all rusted.
-Many of the windows and tiles were shattered and the place simply looked haunted.
+Although our Airbnb was quite nice and refurbished, the accommodation was located next to an abandoned mansion.
+We could look straight into the abandoned block from our accommodation.
+The mansion is surrounded by overgrown vegetation and many of the mansion’s windows and tiles were shattered.
+The place simply looked haunted.
 This was our first encounter with an abandoned building in Porto.
-We soon found out that there were many more abandoned buildings like this in the area.
+We soon found out that there were many more abandoned buildings like this as we explored Porto.

-When we crossed Ponte Luís I Bridge on the second day, we had our second surprising discovery.
-There was a spectacular carpet of vines growing over a huge patch of abandoned buildings directly under the bridge.
-It was really beautiful in it’s own way and we haven’t really seen anything like before especially in the city center.
-The vines were also sprouting purple colored flowers at this time of the year.
-We were instantly in-love with this view and the city.
-However, the more we looked at these buildings, the more we pondered on what happened to all these buildings at such a prime location in the city.
+When we crossed Ponte de Dom Luís I Bridge for the first time, we saw a spectacular carpet of vines growing over a huge patch of abandoned buildings directly under the bridge.
+It was really beautiful in its own way and we haven’t seen anything like this in the city centre.
+The vines were sprouting purple coloured flowers at this time of the year.

 Porto from Ponte Luís I Bridge (Video)

-During the Global financial crisis, the world was focused on the bankruptcy of Greece.
+During the Global financial crisis, the world focused on the bankruptcy of Greece.
 Most of us didn’t realize that Portugal was also going through a difficult period.
 In 2011, Portugal received a bailout from the EU to prevent bankruptcy.
 This alone does not explain the mass abandoning of houses.
-When we visited Athens in Greece in 2015, we did not remember seeing that many abandoned houses there.
-Although we did saw a crazy amount of graffiti in Athens city center.
+When we visited Athens in Greece in 2015, we did not remember seeing abandoned houses in the city, although we did saw a crazy amount of graffiti.

-One of the main reason for people to abandon their houses is because even if they want to sell their houses, they couldn’t.
-Not many people had that extra cash to buy these properties and there weren’t many foreign investors willing to invest in a country going bankrupt.
-As a result, more and more buildings were left abandoned!
 The Portuguese government did try to improve the situation by releasing 2800 “Golden Visa“, aiming to increase foreign investment.
-The Golden Visa is basically permanent residency in Portugal, which can be obtained when foreign investors purchases a property in Portugal.
-80% of these were Golden Visas were taken up by Chinese investors hoping to gain a residency in Europe.
+The Golden Visa is basically permanent residency in Portugal, which can be obtained when foreign investors purchase a property in Portugal.
+80% of these Golden Visas were taken up by Chinese investors hoping to gain a residency in Europe.

-Fortunately in recent years, budget airline Ryanair began to fly to city of Porto.
-The government took advantage of that and began to advertises Porto as a great destination to visit.
-This helped to increase the volume of tourists visiting the city and opens up opportunities for local investors to renovate these abandoned buildings to be rented out to tourists as Airbnb or apartments.
-Stubbornly there are still many building restrictions in Porto which prevents the appearances of buildings to be changed excessively to retain the heritage looks.
-Hence renovation of these building were still quite costly.
+Fortunately, in recent years, budget airline Ryanair began to fly to Porto.
+The government took advantage of that and began to advertise Porto as a great destination to visit.
+This helped to increase the volume of tourists visiting the city.
+The influx of tourists opened up opportunities.
+Local investors began to see the value of renovating these abandoned buildings as there was a growing demand for apartments and Airbnb for tourists.

-We clearly aren’t the first tourists that are fascinated by the mass amount of abandoned buildings in Porto.
-As soon as we looked online we saw many people were asking the same questions.
+We are definitely not the first tourists dumbfounded by the mass amount of abandoned buildings.
+We saw many people asking the same questions online.
 There is even a company called The Worst Tour which takes tourists to see the “Real Porto”.
-In this tour the company takes you to see the abandoned building and allows you to understand the story behind these crumbling bricks and concrete.
+In this tour, the company takes you to see the abandoned building and allows you to understand the story behind these crumbling bricks and concrete.

-Of course Porto still has it’s beauty and the tourism industry has really picked up in the past two years.
-The Portuguese government is reducing the amount of new constructions.
-Hence more Portuguese are beginning to fix up these old shamble houses to rent out or live in.
-With tourism industry picking up, there are better jobs available in the city center and more people are willing to moving back into the city to live.
+Of course, Porto still has it’s beauty and the tourism industry has really picked up in the past two years.
+The Portuguese government is also reducing the number of new constructions approvals.
+This forces more locals to fix these old shamble houses to rent or live in.
+With the tourism industry picking up, there are better jobs available in the city centre and more people are willing to moving back into the city to live.

-We were fully fascinated with these abandoned buildings and we felt that we must share our experience with more people.
-This article is not meant to be negative, we just want people to explore beyond the touristy side.
-Hope that you would understand Porto more when you visit this beautiful city.
+We were fascinated with these abandoned buildings and we felt that we had to share what we found out.
+This article is not meant to be negative.
+We just want people to look beyond the touristic side of Porto and understand more about this beautiful city.